RubenWerdmuller/docker-workshop/README.md

 node_modules
 ```

+All right, we've created the recipe for our cake.
+Now we're going to actually put the cake together and put it in the oven 🍰

-Ok.
-Let's start building our Docker image!
-It will not be included in your project!
-Images are however stored on your system.
+The Docker Image will not be included in your project as a file.
+Instead, these are stored on your system.

 ```zsh
 docker build -t docker-workshop:latest .